Sign Up for Sports

 - Complete the Online Registration.
 Click the link above titled "Online Registration".
 A parent or guardian must complete the registration.

 - Valid physical on file with the school nurse.
 Physicals are valid for 13 months to the day on which they were conducted.
-Physicals can be submitted to Bill Matthews, the Athletic Director, at firstname.lastname@example.org.
+Physicals can be submitted to Ryan Gordy, the Athletic Director, at firstname.lastname@example.org.

 - Current concussion baseline test.
-Concussion baseline testing is required every 2 years for basketball, cheer, gymnastics, ice hockey, skiing and wrestling.
+Concussion baseline testing is required every 2 years for baseball, basketball, cheer, field hockey, football, gymnastics, ice hockey, lacrosse, ski, soccer, softball & wrestling.

 Concussion Baseline Testing